 If an implementation supports SignedData, then it MUST support the signature scheme RSA [RFC3370] and SHOULD support the signature schemes RSA Probabilistic Signature Scheme (RSASSA-PSS) [RFC4056] and Digital Signature Algorithm (DSA) [RFC3370].
 Additionally, implementations MUST support the hash function SHA-256 [RFC5754] in concert with these signature schemes, and they SHOULD support the hash function SHA-1 [RFC3370].
-If an implementation supports SignedData, then it MAY support Elliptic Curve Digital Signature Algorithm (ECDSA) [RFC6090][RFC5753].
+Implementations can also choose the to support Elliptic Curve Digital Signature Algorithm (ECDSA) [RFC5753] and [RFC6090].